Polar Diamond-Yellowknife Visitor Center |

 This review is from: Rogue Diamonds: The Rush for Northern Riches on Dene Land (Hardcover)

 I loved this book!
 Its subtitle, "The Rush for Northern Riches on Dene Land" gave me the expectation this was primarily a book about exploitation of land and people.
 I thought I would learn about mining, its harmfulness to the environment, and greed-motivated manipulation of the Dene.
 Well, I did learn about these things.
 But I also learned much more.Bielawski writes with the heart of a poet and eye of an anthropologist.
 The reader gets to know well the key players in this negotiation process.
 As a result, I became intrigued by certain people -- their aspirations, traditions and everyday lives became important to me.
-It's hard not to get attached when descriptions are as apt as this one:
+It's hard not to get attached when descriptions are as apt as this one:"Avi is a mensch, warm and fast-talking.
+He leans into each discussion, sleeves rolled up, collar open, as if his exuberance and determination alone will take us to agreement.
+Ideas bubble out of him.
+Often they have little immediate bearing on the clause we are discussing.
+The way Avi works, that doesn't matter.
+One never knows where solutions will come from." (page 102)

 I also learned a lot about Canada's Arctic.
 Bielawski's vivid descriptions of the geography triggered colorful and detailed images in my mind's eye.
 For example,